tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 which deploys it to your cluster.
 This will trigger a rewrite and reload of your ingress implementations configuration file.

-We're using the [xip.io](http://xip.io) [^xip] service to provide us with a DNS entry as it's the easiest way to get a public dns lookup pointing to the minikube ip.
+We're using the [xip.io](http://xip.io) [^6] service to provide us with a DNS entry as it's the easiest way to get a public dns lookup pointing to the minikube ip.

 Now point your browser to: [tripled.192.168.99.100.xip.io](http://tripled.192.168.99.100.xip.io/) and you should see a page with a triple D and kubernetes logo.